firefart/rt-docker/Readme.md

 ```bash
 docker-compose -f docker-compose.yml run --rm rt bash -c 'cd /opt/rt5 && perl ./sbin/rt-setup-database --action init'
 ```

+You might need to restart the rt service after this step as it crashes if the database is not initialized.

 Hint: Add `--skip-create` in dev as the database is created by docker